 The conductivity testing of aerospace aluminum sheet not only detects the changes in strength and hardness of the object.
 But even after the heat treatment, it can also detect the thermal damage and weakness of the object.
 This is where digital eddy current conductivity meter can quickly and accurately calculate the conductivity value.

-Why do we need to assess the conductivity of metal?
+II.
+Why do we need to Assess the Conductivity of Metal?

 There are a few requirements for why we should test the conductivity of the metal.